cuboulder-MSD/digColl_peterOssorioCollection/README.md

 ## Resources
 For more information about this collection visit the webpage at the CU Boulder ArchivesSpace; []().

- For all recordings and an outline of th course content visit the following webpge from the Society for Descriptive Psychology. http://www.sdp.org/sdppubs-publications/personality-and-personality-theories-lectures-by-peter-g-ossorio-ph-d/.
+For all recordings and an outline of the course content, visit the following webpage from the Society for Descriptive Psychology at http://www.sdp.org/sdppubs-publications/personality-and-personality-theories-lectures-by-peter-g-ossorio-ph-d/.

 ## Notes
 Please note that the metadata contained in this repository may not be the most up to date, but is updated on a continuing basis.

 ## Metadata Versions
-[Also include notes about metadata versions uploaded to Github.
-For example, the date and a brief description of the change in metadata from its previous version.]